SEO-ManilaPH/wfh-alert-datahub/README.md

-# wfh-alert-datahub
+# WFH Alert DataHub

-Data-driven research, remote work insights, labor market datasets, SEO assets, and AI-search-ready resources for WFH Alert.
+Open research, remote work insights, workforce statistics, salary data, and educational resources published by WFH Alert.

 # WFH Alert Resources

 This repository contains supporting resources, research references, and technical assets published by WFH Alert.

 Our goal is to make remote work information more accessible through data-driven articles, visual research, and educational resources.

+## Our Mission

+WFH Alert helps job seekers and professionals make informed career decisions through trustworthy remote work research, labor market insights, salary statistics, and educational content.

+Our goal is to transform publicly available workforce data into practical resources that are easier to understand and apply.

 ## Featured Resources